-We consider Iceland's Fiscal Strength to be 'low (+)', a function of Iceland's relatively high, albeit declining, gross debt-to-GDP ratio, 37.4% of which was foreign-currency denominated in 2014, exposing the sovereign balance sheet to exchange rate risk.
-In addition, the government's contingent liabilities are very large, mainly guarantees for Housing Financing Fund (HFF) liabilities.
-A mitigating factor is the significant financial assets that the government has acquired as part of the resolution of the failed bank estates.
+We consider Iceland's Fiscal Strength to be 'high (-)', a function of Iceland's rapidly declining, gross general government debt-to-GDP ratio.
+The foreign currency portion of the government's debt is also shrinking quickly, having fallen to 20.3% in 2015, exposing the sovereign balance sheet to less exchange rate risk.
+However, the government's contingent liabilities are very large, mainly guarantees for Housing Financing Fund (HFF) liabilities.
+A mitigating factor is the significant financial assets that the government has acquired as part of the resolution of the failed bank estates, which will be deployed to pay down government debt in coming years.

-We assess Iceland's Susceptibility to Event Risk as 'moderate', mainly reflecting the risks to economic and financial stability emanating from the process of capital control liberalization.
+We assess Iceland's Susceptibility to Event Risk as 'moderate (-)', mainly reflecting the risks to economic and financial stability emanating from the process of capital control liberalization.
 Risks to financial stability from the banking sector have moderated significantly since the 2008 banking sector crisis.
 In our view, the banking system should be able to withstand the relaxation of capital controls, as the central bank and the banking regulator require the banks to maintain very high levels of liquidity and capital.